 Weight Lifting Exercise for Kidneys

-Even though we think of “lifting weights,” you don’t have to actually use weights!
-Think of weight lifting exercises like squats, push-ups, sit-ups that don’t require any weight except your own body weight – which counts!
+Even though we think of “lifting weights,” one doesn’t have to actually use weights.
+Think of weight lifting exercises such as:

-As I mentioned in the beginning, the risk of falling increases as we get older.
-Complications from falls can escalate quickly, and can lead to serious health issues and hospitalizations.
+The risk of falling increases as we get older.
+Complications from falls can escalate quickly and can lead to serious health issues and hospitalizations.

 Don’t forget stretch-like exercises like yoga and pilates, which focus on body weight for movement but also to elongate the muscles.

 Start small with each new exercise routine.
 Even a 5-minute workout is a great place to start.

 Exercise can always be gradually increased as the body becomes stronger and more capable.

 The U.S. Department of Health and Human Services recommends aiming for 30 minutes of moderate exercise for 5 days of the week.